 A strengthening feminine presence runs the gamut throughout Duchamp's career.
 Let us briefly go back to his early caricature sketches depicting street culture in turn-of-the-century Paris.
 In the first years of twentieth century France there were fierce debates about the social position of women (Ades 19).
 Middle-class women were demanding changes to the civil code so that they might have greater control of family finances (Ades 19).
 In 1906, women were given the right to work as taxi drivers (Ades 15).
 In 1907, married women won the right to freely dispose of their own salaries (Ades 19).
 Because of the 1880 introduction of secondary education for girls, more women were beginning to enter the professions (Ades 19).
 Moreover, the birth rate in turn-of-the-century France began to drastically decline (Ades 19).
 A conservative backlash spawned anxiety about the changing roles of women, which came to find expression in two popular stereotypes of the day—the femme homme and the belle époque (Ades 20).

 Duchamp's early caricature drawings embraced both of these stereotypes.
 His 1909-10 Young Man Standing, misleading in its title, actually depicts a femme home or "man-woman" (Ades 20).
 The belle époque figure, that of a scatterbrained, flirtatious woman can be found in the 1907 Flirt.
-It depicts a silly woman seated at a piano inviting an equally flighty young man to come play with her.
+It depicts a silly woman seated at a piano inviting an equally flighty young man to come play with her while flirting with attraction.
 While the images of women were becoming more outgoing and assertive, those of men were becoming aloof, observant, and withdrawn.
 The rebellious male bohemian of the nineteenth century was giving way to the dandy of the early twentieth century.
 By 1909, Duchamp was drawing his own dandies.
 His Man Wearing a Top Hat depicts the dandyism that had grown into the intellectual, well-dressed, single man.

 Duchamp's inspiration for the dandy figure was principally drawn from the poetry of Jules Laforgue (1860-87), which stressed the despair, pessimism, pettiness, and meaninglessness of urban existence (Ades 11).
 Duchamp applies this Laforgue influence directly to his caricatures.
 In Dimanches of 1909...